Petrified wood is a name for special kinds of fossilized remains of certain types of vegetation.

 Some of the minerals that are found in petrified wood include silicon dioxide, which is the base mineral for chalcedony, opal and quartz, calcite, iron oxides, manganese, cobalt, chromium, copper, and many others.

 Why is Petrified Wood Heavy and Hard?

-Beyond that, the heaviness of the material is also dictated by how densely packed the molecules are with the material in question.
+Beyond that, the heaviness and hardness of the material are also dictated by how densely packed the molecules are with the material in question.

 With materials that are densely packed, meaning that the molecules are found close together, more molecules can be located in a sample as opposed to materials that aren’t as dense.

 Regarding materials that make up living wood, the minerals in the petrified wood are denser than the molecules.